 Your Core Values Are Your Personal Compass

-Ever felt like you’re just drifting?
-Making choices that seem smart on the surface but leave you feeling empty?
-That’s a common sign of being disconnected from your core values.
+Ever felt like you’re drifting—making sensible choices that still leave you unsettled?
+That’s often a sign you’re disconnected from your core values.

-Your values are like an internal compass.
-They guide your behavior, shape how you see the world, and define what fulfillment looks like for you.
-When your daily life is in sync with this compass, decisions feel easier and life feels more purposeful.
-When you go against your values, you often feel stressed, uninspired, or stuck.
+Values act like an internal compass: they shape how you behave, what fulfillment looks like, and how you respond under pressure.
+When your daily life aligns with those values, decisions feel easier and life feels more purposeful.
+When you go against them, you may feel stressed, uninspired, or stuck.

-- Decision-making gets simpler.
-Ask, “Which path aligns best with my values?”
+- Simpler decisions: Ask, “Which choice aligns with my values?”

 Signs of Aligned vs. Misaligned Living